edgedb/edgedb/docs/guides/deployment/heroku.rst

 :edb-alt-title: Deploying Gel to Heroku

-In this guide we show how to deploy EdgeDB to Heroku using a Heroku PostgreSQL add-on as the backend.
+In this guide we show how to deploy Gel to Heroku using a Heroku PostgreSQL add-on as the backend.

-Because of Heroku's architecture EdgeDB must be deployed with a web app on Heroku.
+Because of Heroku's architecture Gel must be deployed with a web app on Heroku.
 For this guide we will use a `todo app written in Node <todo-repo_>`_.

 .. _todo-repo: https://github.com/edgedb/simpletodo/tree/main